11 Best Hikes In South America

 11. Salkantay Trek (Peru)

-It wouldn’t be right to start with any other peak.
+It wouldn’t be right to start with any other hike in South America.
 Machu Picchu is one of the most iconic archaeological sites in the world, thought to have been a residence for the Inca emperor in the 1400s.

-For the hiker, Machu Picchu offers an amazing hike in the Peruvian Andes but it is important to ensure you’re heading off at the right time.
-It’s also important to note that if you’re following the iconic Inca Trail walked by Incas all those years ago, you must get a permit in advance.
+For the hiker, the Inca trail offers an amazing hike in the Peruvian Andes but it is important to ensure you’re heading off at the right time.
+It’s also important to note that if you’re following the iconic trail walked by Incas all those years ago, you must get a permit in advance.

 In 1978, the Torres Del Paine National Park was declared a world biosphere reserve by UNESCO – a testament to its beauty.
 All 181,000 hectares of the Chilean wonder.

-Usually taking up just five days of your time, this trek is great for exploring a diversity of what South America has to offer.
+Usually taking up just five days of your time, the W trek in Torres del Paine is great for exploring a diversity of what Patagonia has to offer.
 You travel through dense forests, on striking mountains and brooding glaciers.

 The breadth of landscapes you cover leads us to wonder why this part of the world remains one of the least travelled to.

-With stunning vistas and plenty of opportunities, the Torres Del Paine W Trek is definitely worth a try.
+With stunning vistas and plenty of opportunities, the Torres Del Paine W Trek is definitely worth it.

 fitz-roy-trek-1